Gigaspaces/xap-docs/site/content/xap120/query-geospatial.markdown

 # Indexing

 {{%refer%}}
 The performance of Geospatial queries can be vastly improved by indexing shape properties.
-For detailded information see [Geospatial indexing](./indexing-geospatial.html)
+For detailed information see [Geospatial indexing](./indexing-geospatial.html)
 {{%/refer%}}